TUDBS-Clickbait/team-1-task-1/README.md

 # TASK 1

+Relevant for submission is trhe "two-step-transformer" of approach 3.
+Instructions for running in docker can be found below.

 ## Approach 1 - multipart majority vote
 **steps:**
 * Find multipart spoiler with a majority vote of certain text features of the attributes postText and targetParagraphs.